cntm-dev/connectome-main/README.md

 ```

-Fetch the dependent third-party packages with glide.
+Fetch the dependent third party packages with glide.

 ```
 $ cd cntmology